garrandall/popular-music-data/tracks/wicked-games-the-weeknd.md

 Listen, ma, I'll give you all I got
-Get me off of this (off of this), I need confidence (confidence)  in myself (Ooh, eh, ehh) Listen, ma, I'll give you all of me (Ooh)
+Get me off of this (off of this), I need confidence (confidence)  in myself (Oh, eh, ehh) Listen, ma, I'll give you all of me (Oh)
 Give me all of it, I need all of it to myself (I need all of it) So tell me you love me, yeah
 (Only for tonight, only for the night)
-Even though you don't love me (Ohh, ohh)
+Even though you don't love me (Ohh, oh)
 Just tell me you love me
-(I'll give you what I need, I'll give you all of me) Even though you don't love me (Ohh, ohh)
+(I'll give you what I need, I'll give you all of me) Even though you don't love me (Ohh, oh)
 Ohh